 100 Million Neurons in Our Guts

 There are times when “going with your gut” makes sense.
-That time is when you don’t have any other options.
+That may happen when you don’t have any other options, or when your gut is trying to tell you something but you are unable to rationally identify it.
 If there is no information available to you, your gut may be a good second opinion for your brain.

-On the web, there is rarely a need to go with your gut.
-Let’s redefine these terms.
+On the web, there is rarely a need to go with your gut due to lack of information.
+So. let’s redefine these terms.

 - Whenever someone says “My gut reaction is…” you should hear, “I don’t really know.
 Let’s do some more research.”